Specific heat and density anomaly in the Hubbard model: Results

 Inasmuch as the decrease of $c_n$ in the region $0.5 < n < 1$ is dominated by the kinetic contribution and

 we analyze in Figure~\ref{fig:dnkdT} the temperature derivative of $n_{\bm k}$ within the first Brillouin zone.
 The six panels cover weak and strong couplings as the density varies.
 At a fixed filling, large $U$ increases correlations in the real domain and delocalizes electrons in momentum space.
 Consequently, correlations induce a damping in the magnitude of $\left( \frac{\partial n_{\bm{k}}}{\partial T}\right)_{n}$.
 This effect gets more pronounced as one approaches the Mott state, where the system gets fully localized in real space.
 This is more clearly seen in the absolute value of the gradient, shown in Figure~\ref{fig:grad_dnk_dT_fixmu}.
-The lower sensitivity to temperature at high density and strong coupling is reflected in the kinetic energy derivative with temperature of Equation~\ref{eq:cn_kin_contribution_k_decomposition}, which is lower for $n = 0.83$ than for $n = 0.51$.
-This explains the reduction of $c_n$ beyond the quarter filling.
-Commonly addressed in cold atoms experiments, the momentum distribution~\cite{Maka2011} imaging is accessible through time-of-flight measurements~\cite{DeMarco1999,Greiner2003, holten2022observation}.
-Double occupancy measurements for fermionic atoms with atomic resolution are available through quantum gas microscopy \cite{Cheuk2015,Parsons2015,Edge2015,Haller2015}.